IRS Forms

 What Form 8615 Does, In Plain English

 Form 8615 calculates tax on a dependent child’s unearned income using three layers.
-You start with the child’s unearned income, reduce it by the child’s standard deduction slice that applies to dependents, tax the next equal slice at the child’s rate, then you apply the parents’ marginal rate to the remainder.
+You start with the child’s unearned income, reduce it by the child’s standard deduction slice that applies to dependents, tax the next equal slice at the child’s rate, then you apply the parents’ marginal rate to the remainder, which for 2025 is the parent’s individual rate and not the estate and trust rates that applied only for tax years 2018 and 2019.
 For 2025, those layers are 1,350 dollars, then another 1,350 dollars, then the rest.
 The form also pulls in one parent’s return data, so the calculation can use the correct marginal rate.

 The kiddie tax exists to discourage shifting family investment income into a child’s lower bracket.
 It does this by aligning the tax on the excess unearned income with the household’s higher rate.
 The IRS lays out who must file and which income counts in Topic 553 and in the form instructions.